Time for the Fed to vote for Christmas, the turkeys never will

 Markets will fall, and loss build upon loss, but the real policy error by the Fed would be to hesitate.

 (At the time of publication James Saft did not own any direct investments in securities mentioned in this article.
-He may be an owner indirectly as an investor in a fund.
-You can email him at jamessaft@jamessaft.com and find more columns at blogs.reuters.com/james-saft)
+He may be an owner indirectly as an investor in a fund.)

 Editing by James Dalgleish